lisa-lumos/Snowflake/11-security.md

 ### Encryption Key Management
 Snowflake manages data encryption keys automatically to protect customer data.
 This management is transparent for customers.

 Customers can use the key management service in the cloud platform that hosts their Snowflake account to maintain their own additional encryption key.
 When enabled, the combination of a Snowflake-maintained key and a customer-managed key creates a composite master key to protect the Snowflake data.
-This is called `Tri-Secret Secure` (for Business Critical Edition +).
+This is called `Tri-Secret Secure` (for Business Critical Edition &+).

-Snowflake uses AES 256-bit encryption, with a hierarchical key model rooted in a `hardware security module`.
-Keys are automatically rotated every 30 days (new key encrypts new data files), and data can be automatically re-encrypted (rekeyed) on a regular basis (rekeying needs Enterprise Edition and +).
+Snowflake uses AES 256-bit encryption, with a hierarchical key model rooted in a `hardware security module`. `Keys are automatically rotated every 30 days` (new key encrypts new data files), and data can be automatically re-encrypted (rekeyed) on a regular basis (rekeying needs Enterprise Edition &+).

 The hierarchy is composed of several layers of keys, each higher layer of keys (parent keys) encrypts the layer below (child keys).
 In security terminology, a parent key encrypting all child keys is known as `wrapping`.